 Once you’ve got a rough idea of the route you want to take, start to think about how you’re going to get from place to place.
 Use Rome2Rio for ideas — you may find out that there’s a direct bus and a train for the route you want to take for example — then visit local websites to confirm times and prices.

-A rail pass like the Eurail pass may be a good option for some of your transport, but isn’t great value for some countries (like Italy, for example).
+A rail pass like the Eurail pass (also known as a Eurorail pass) may be a good option for some of your transport, but isn’t great value for some countries (like Italy, for example).
 Combine it with budget flights and point-to-point bus and train tickets.

 Check out our podcast about how to get around in Spain — most of the tips here are also valid for the rest of Europe.